ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

    	 cordova plugin add bms-push
      ```

-    This also installs the `Cordova Core plug-in`, which initializes your connection to IBM Cloud.

 4. From your app root folder, verify that the Cordova `Core plugin` and `Push plugin` were installed successfully, using the command:

     ```XML